openmsi/openmsistream/docs/source/user_info/main_programs/s3_transfer_stream_processor.rst

 S3TransferStreamProcessor
 =========================

 This module reads messages from a topic to build up data files in memory, and then uploads complete files into an S3 object store bucket.
 Downloaded data files will be added to the bucket under a subdirectory named after the topic from which they were consumed, and will replicate the subdirectory structure relative to a root watched directory if they were produced using ``DataFileUploadDirectory``.

+The :class:`openmsistream.S3TransferStreamProcessor` is a specific type of :class:`openmsistream.DataFileStreamProcessor`.

 Extra configs needed
 --------------------